Maharshi Mehi Paramhans: Gurus

-It was his incessant search, that was far and wide, that led Mehi to a disciple of Baba Devi Sahab named Mr. Dhiraj Lal from Jotramrai, the very same village where Mehi had been staying in attendance upon Ramanand Swami.
-Mehi was deeply satisfied with the clarifications offered by Mr. Dhiraj Lal on many topics that had been puzzling Mehi for a long time.
+In his search he was led to a disciple of Baba Devi Sahab named Mr. Dhiraj Lal from Jotramrai, the same village where Mehi had been staying in attendance upon Ramanand Swami.
+Mehi was satisfied with the clarifications offered by Mr. Dhiraj Lal on many topics that had been puzzling Mehi for a long time.
 It was difficult to find free time during the day for he had to attend to various duties instructed by his erstwhile guru.
-So, after getting free from his duties towards Ramanand Swami Ji in the night he would approach Mr. Dhiraj Lal and the two had absorbing discussions from midnight to about 3 AM and this went on for about three months (May – July 1909) till Mehi became finally convinced that he had landed in the right spot and that Baba Devi Sahab was indeed the true Guru he had been looking for.
-However, since Baba Devi Sahab lived at Moradabad of U.P., Mr. Dhiraj Lal advised Mehi to approach, in the meanwhile, and have initiation from Mr. Rajendra Nath Singh of Bhagalpur, a place that was relatively nearer.
+So, after getting free from his duties towards Ramanand Swami Ji in the night he would approach Mr. Dhiraj Lal and the two had discussions from midnight to about 3 AM and this went on for about three months (May – July 1909) till Mehi became convinced that he had landed in the right spot and that Baba Devi Sahab was indeed the true Guru he had been looking for.

+However, since Baba Devi Sahab lived at Moradabad of U.P., Mr. Dhiraj Lal advised Mehi to approach, in the meanwhile, and have initiation from Mr. Rajendra Nath Singh of Bhagalpur, a place that was nearer.
 Mr. Rajendra Nath, an initiate of Baba Devi Sahab, was an advocate by profession.
 He had some preliminary discussions with Mehi and saw in him a genuine seeker thirsting for freedom from the bondage of BMI (Body-Mind-Intellect-Ego Complex).
-He gladly gave initiation to Mehi, teaching him the art of 'drishti sadhan'(the Yoga of Inner Light – a technique to still one's gaze in the inner sky in front of the center of the two eyes, called variously as the Sushumna, Sukhamana, the Ajna Chakra, the Third Eye, the Tenth Door, the Shiva Netra etc.) aimed at transcending the Gross Sphere, the Realm of Darkness and, thus, moving into the Realm of Light, the Astral Plane.
-As the grateful Mehi tried to touch Mr. Rajendra Nath's feet in reverence, the latter forcibly stopped him and told, "Look, I am not your Guru.
+He gave initiation to Mehi, teaching him the art of 'drishti sadhan' (the Yoga of Inner Light – a technique to still one's gaze in the inner sky in front of the center of the two eyes, called variously as the Sushumna, Sukhamana, the Ajna Chakra, the Third Eye, the Tenth Door, the Shiva Netra etc.) aimed at transcending the gross sphere, the realm of darkness and, thus, moving into the realm of light, the astral plane.
+As Mehi tried to touch Mr. Rajendra Nath's feet in reverence, the latter stopped him and told, "Look, I am not your Guru.
 I have only explained you the method as authorised by Sadguru Baba Devi Sahab.
 Baba Devi Sahab, not I, is your Guru."
 Mehi replied, "Yes, of course, he is my Guru and your Guru also, but since you have taught me this (drishti Sadahn), you are also like my Guru."
 Thus, Mr. Rajendra Nath Singh may be treated to be his third Guru.